Kyriosity/read-write/README+/software/docu/README+/code-comments.md

 ## Indulgences

-First and foremost, descriptive comments and blocks of them in **demo tests** to serve as guides for devs and presentations for users.
+🔷 First and foremost, descriptive comments and blocks of them in **demo tests** &thinsp;&mdash;&thinsp; to serve as guides for devs and presentations for users.
-To replace extra documentation better.

 Other valid points are: